 - Surfing Playa Matapalo: If you’re a surfer, head to Matapalo to catch waves, the best spot on the Osa Peninsula.

-- If you’re renting a car, a 4×4 is a must.
+- If you’re renting a car, a 4×4/4wd is a must.
 The road to Puerto Jimenez is paved but that’s it.
-Drake Bay is in rough shape, Carate and Matapalo are equally as bumpy with rivers to cross.
-Get our 10-20% car rental discount here.
+Carate and Matapalo are equally as bumpy, especially in rainy season.
+Get our car rental discount here.

-- Make sure to check road conditions with your hotel during rainy season months of August/September/October and November, especially if you’re going to Carate.
+- Make sure to check road conditions with your hotel during rainy season months of August/September/October and November, especially if you’re going to Carate and Drake Bay.

 - This area is incredibly humid.
 Here are our packing tips: